BaisycCoin/bsycInstall/LINUX-COLD.md

 ```
 * Record this key, you'll need it in later steps

-## Get your BSYCUM Linux Wallet Address on the cold wallet
+## Get your BaisycCoin Linux Wallet Address on the cold wallet

   * From the terminal session, run the following commands
   ```